On symplectic fillings of small Seifert $3$-manifolds: Introduction

-\begin{thm} For a small Seifert $3$-manifold $Y(-b; (\alpha_1, \beta_1), (\alpha_2, \beta_2), (\alpha_3, \beta_3))$ with its canonical contact structure and $b \geq 4$, every minimal symplectic filling is realized by the corresponding curve configuration.
-Furthermore, it is also obtained by a sequence of rational blowdowns from the minimal resolution of the corresponding weighted homogeneous surface singularity. \end{thm}
+\begin{thm} For a small Seifert $3$-manifold $Y(-b; (\alpha_1, \beta_1), (\alpha_2, \beta_2), (\alpha_3, \beta_3))$ with its canonical contact structure and $b \geq 4$, all minimal symplectic fillings of $Y$ are listed explicitly by curve configurations.
+Furthermore, they are also obtained by a sequence of rational blowdowns from the minimal resolution of the corresponding weighted homogeneous surface singularity. \end{thm}

+\begin{remark} L.~Starkston~\cite{Sta1} originally described a general scheme how to obtain minimal symplectic fillings from given homological data of an embedding of the cap and got some results in special cases.
+L.~Starkston~\cite{Sta2} also showed that the isotopy type of a symplectic line arrangement is uniquely (up to deformation equivalent) determined by its intersection data in the cases that multi-intersection points of a symplectic line arrangement satisfy some mild conditions, which contain the cases appeared in Proposition~\ref{prop-3.2}.
+Thus, by combining Proposition~\ref{lemcurveconfiguration} and Proposition~\ref{prop-3.2} in Section 3 with Starkston's result (Proposition 4.2 in~\cite{Sta2}), we concluded that there exists at most one minimal symplectic filling for each possible curve configuration.
+And then, we proved in Section 4 that every such a curve configuration gives the corresponding minimal symplectic filling, which implies the first statement in Theorem~\ref{mainThm} above. \end{remark}